Stifling defense helps Purdue blow out No. 5 Virginia 69-40

-Just hours after learning he would make his first career start, the sophomore guard poured in a career-high 20 points, Jahaad Proctor added 16 and the Boilermakers shut down No. 5 Virginia with a 69-40 rout in the ACC/Big Ten Challenge.
+WEST LAFAYETTE, Ind.
+(AP)Sasha Stefanovic scored a career-high 20 points, Jahaad Proctor had 16 and Purdue routed No. 5 Virginia 69-40 on Wednesday night in the ACC/Big Ten Challenge.

-”Anytime you want to loosen up a defense that’s trying to prevent the ball from getting into the paint – and they’re so good at that – you’ve got to be able to make some shots,” Painter said. ”You can see tonight, he (Stefanovic) can really change some things with his ability to shoot.”

-And a matchup that was expected to be a low-scoring game between two of the nation’s stingiest defenses never materialized.
-Instead, the Boilermakers made it look easy against the defending national champs by making 13 3-pointers – the most allowed by Virginia (7-1) all season.

-”When you go against a team that’s that well-coached and that intense and that physical, it kind of takes your breath away,” Cavaliers coach Tony Bennett said. ”We played on our heels all game and I had a feeling there was going to be extra motivation with that setting.”
+It’s the first time the Boilermakers have beaten a top-five foe from another conference in Mackey Arena’s 52-year history.
+The Boilermakers (5-3) have won four of five overall.

-Jay Huff had 11 points and Mamadi Diakite finished with 10 to lead Virginia, which finished with its lowest point total since a 65-39 loss to Florida in March 2017.
+Jay Huff had 11 points and Mamadi Diakite finished with 10 for the defending national champions.
+But the Cavaliers (7-1) had their 13-game winning streak snapped in a rematch of last year’s Elite Eight game.
+They lost for the first time in eight road games dating to last season and produced their lowest point total since March 2017.

+The game was billed as a showdown between two of the nation’s stingiest defenses, but Purdue dominated from start to finish.

-After the teams opened the game with four straight baskets, Purdue dug in, locked down and seized control with a 12-0 run over nearly seven minutes to take a 26-9 lead late in the first half.
+After the teams opened the game with four straight baskets, Purdue dug in, locked down and seized control by using a 12-0 run over nearly seven minutes to take a 26-9 lead late in the first half.

-Virginia never got closer than 12 the rest of the game and it only got worse in the second half when Purdue extended a 32-17 halftime lead to 43-22 in less than five minutes.
+Virginia never recovered.
+It got as close as 12 with a little more than a minute left in the half before things got worse.

-Even after the Cavaliers looked as though they might make a charge, cutting the deficit to 51-36 with 7:37 left, the Boilermakers scored 16 in a row.
+And just when it appeared Virginia might make one last charge after it cut the deficit to 51-36 with 7:37 to go, the Boilermakers scored 16 in a row to run away.

-”We’ve been struggling to shoot it lately,” Proctor said. ””When Sasha gets it going, it makes the game a lot more fun.
-It makes it easier.
-So I want to thank Sasha for that one.”

 BIG PICTURE

-Virginia: There’s no doubt the Cavaliers can play defense, but they need to find answers on offense and fast.
+Virginia: There’s no doubt the Cavaliers can play defense, but they need to find answers on offense.
 Virginia shot 37.2% from the field, was 4 of 24 on 3-pointers and had 16 turnovers.
-The Cavaliers have scored fewer than 50 points in three straight games.
+That’s not how coach Tony Bennett’s teams typically win games.

-Purdue: The Boilermakers appear to be hitting their stride just in time for the start of conference play.
-They’ve won two straight over ranked teams by getting physical and tough.
+Purdue: Coach Matt Painter’s club appears to be hitting its stride – just in time for the start of conference play.
+The Boilermakers have won two straight over ranked teams, this time by beating Virginia at its own game.

 STAT SHEET

-Virginia: Had its season-low point total in the first half. … The Cavaliers came into the game allowing the fewest points in the nation, 40.8 per game, but gave up 32 in the first half and a season high in the game. … Virginia had won seven straight road games dating to last season and their previous five in the ACC/Big Ten Challenge.
+Virginia: Scored a season-low 17 points in the first half. … The Cavaliers came in allowing 40.8 points per game, the fewest in the nation, but gave up 32 in the first half and a season high for the game. … Virginia was 7 of 22 from the field and 2 of 15 on 3s in the first half. … The Cavaliers had won their previous five games in the ACC/Big Ten Challenge.

-Purdue: The Boilermakers had lost five straight at Mackey Arena against top-five teams from other conferences. … Matt Haarms had 11 points and five rebounds, and Eric Hunter Jr. finished with 10 points, five rebounds and four assists. … Purdue has beaten the defending national champions each of the past two seasons.
+Purdue: The Boilermakers entered 0-5 at Mackey Arena against top-five teams from outside the Big Ten. … Stefanovic opened the game by making his first three 3s and finished 6 of 11 from beyond the arc. … Matt Haarms had 11 points and five rebounds, and Eric Hunter Jr. finished with 10 points, five rebounds and four assists. … Purdue made 13 3-pointers, the most allowed by Virginia this season.

 UP NEXT